TheArturthur/CoppermindScraper/Cosmere/Lift.md

 Lift would be very good at video games.
 "Lift" is a translation of her name from the original language, which means "to elevate or raise up".
 Lift calls [[Hoid\|Hoid]] "Ol' Whitehair" because, unlike most on Roshar, she has seen past the disguise he uses there and knows his true appearance.
-Lift’s ability to absorb Investiture from food is a Connection to Cultivation’s ability to nourish herself from the Spritual Realm as a dragon, which Brandon made canon after being asked by a fan.
+Lift’s ability to absorb Investiture from food is a Connection to Cultivation’s ability to nourish herself from the Spiritual Realm as a dragon, which Brandon made canon after being asked by a fan.
 It was initially a coincidence.
 Lift would make a terrible ringbearer.